financenerd/financenerd.github.io/_posts/2019-12-24-My-investment-strategy.md

 What would be a better start than to discuss my investment strategy?

 This strategy has been influenced by talking to friends and reading a variety of investment books, most notably Ben Graham's "The intelligent investor".
 This is a fantastic book about investing, and has influenced such great professionals as Warren Buffet.
+(At times it is repetitive, and not the easiest read.
+But I warmly recommend it to beginners as it beautifully covers important and essential basics!).

 In short, I take a long-term, buy-and-hold strategy.
 I emphasize starting to invest early, living below my means, diversification, simplicity, and sticking to my investment plan "regardless" of market conditions.
 (I will soon dedicate an separate article about why!).

-Over the longrun, I expect to achieve returns of 6-8% on the stock market and invest very little time (I am no professional investor, although finance is so much fun!).
+Over the long-run, I expect to achieve returns of 6-8% on the stock market and invest very little time (I am no professional investor, although finance is so much fun!).